jeremyjh/dialyxir/README.md

 Both `apps` and `warning_apps` accept:
 - An explicit list of apps: `[:app1, :app2, ...]`
-- The `:transitive` flag – automatically includes all dependencies + project apps
+- The `:app_tree` flag – automatically includes all transitive dependencies + project apps
-- The `:project` flag – automatically includes only project apps (umbrella children or single app)
+- The `:apps_direct` flag – automatically includes direct dependencies + project apps
 - `nil` – for `apps`, this means file mode (no app mode); for `warning_apps`, this means no warning apps

-Note: When using `:transitive`, users must explicitly list any OTP apps (like `:erts`, `:kernel`, `:stdlib`, `:elixir`) they want in their `apps` configuration.
-The `:transitive` flag only automatically includes dependencies and project apps.
+Note: When using `:app_tree`, users must explicitly list core OTP apps like `:erts`, `:kernel`, and `:stdlib` in their `apps` configuration.
+The `:app_tree` flag automatically includes project dependencies, project apps, and OTP apps that are declared as dependencies by your project's dependencies (like `:elixir`, `:logger`, `:crypto`, `:public_key`).
+However, core OTP apps like `:erts`, `:kernel`, and `:stdlib` are never included automatically and must be explicitly listed.
+You may also need to include `:mix` if your code depends on it.

 > **Important:** `warning_apps` must be a subset of `apps`.
 Dialyxir enforces this in incremental mode by merging `warning_apps` into `apps` internally so Dialyzer analyses everything it needs while only reporting on your `warning_apps`.
 Non-project entries in `warning_apps` are filtered out with a warning.